 How Hand Sanitizer Works (And Why It Isn't a Substitute for Soap)

 You likely know it's mostly alcohol.
 So why doesn't hand sanitizer look, smell, and feel like the stuff doctors use to clean their tools?
 (Or for that matter, the kind we drink?)
-The difference is in the details, the American Chemical Society's latest Reactions video explains below.
+The difference is in the details, as the American Chemical Society's Reactions video explains below.

 Technically, most popular hand sanitizers are made from forms of alcohol including ethanol (the same stuff in wine, beer, and liquor) and isopropanol, which is found in rubbing alcohol.
 These dissolve the outer coating of viruses and bacteria, which ultimately ends up killing the pesky skin hitchhikers.

 That said, the substances above only comprise around 70 percent of the active ingredients in hand sanitizer.
 The rest are added to give the drugstore staple its gel-like consistency, softening properties, and its botanical fragrance.
 In some cases, manufacturers might even add some foul-tasting compounds to the mix, to deter users from potentially taking an ill-advised sip.

 These mixtures are typically billed as "killing 99.99 percent of germs."
 In lab conditions, they can nearly eradicate certain strains of bacteria, but not all of those commonly found on your hands.
 Nevertheless, they do a pretty effective job.